My Blueberry Jacket Pt 2

 In the six months following my transition, I lived a vagabond lifestyle.
 After a handful of toxic mold exposures–including my mother's house, where I had planned to live in between jobs–my immune system exploded, and I became allergic to everything.
 Yes, just about everything.
-My overactive immune system forced me to reduce my already restricted diet and get rid of even more of my possessions (anything I couldn't wash the mold out of, like shoes, had to go).
-I spent months looking for housing that didn't cause a painful allergic reaction–a nearly impossible feat.
+My overactive immune system forced me to get rid of even more of my possessions (anything I couldn't wash the mold out of, like shoes, had to go).

 Most of my clothes stayed in space bags in my mother's garage while I was searching for housing.
 In the Central Valley heat, the clothes developed a plastic smell that my body started reacting to.
 I tried everything I could at the time, but getting rid of the smell seemed impossible.
 I only had a few outfits and, for months, had to hand wash them (laundromats and friends' washing machines would leave my clothes smelling like their detergent and fabric softener, and I would react to the smell).
-I could tell at times my appearance raised judgments and concerns, but I didn't have the luxury of caring or doing much about it.
 My possessions quickly felt more like a burden than a treasure.

 As I was preparing for lent a couple of months later, I asked God if he wanted me to fast from anything.
 Even though my heart was open to what God would say, I wondered what I could possibly give up.
-My life had taken on the form of a forever fast–I could only eat about seven different things and had lost so much.
+My life had taken on the form of a forever fast–my diet was already extremely restrictive.
 Thankfully, God told me he didn't want me to give anything up.
 Instead, he wanted me to receive.
 I wasn't sure what this meant or if God had actually said it, but I opened my heart to the idea that theoretical goodness would come to me.